nodeminderjs/meteor-admin-site/README.md

 We are in an early development stage, so the project is not fully functional.

-There is absolutely no concern about backward compatibility until version 0.1.0 is reached.
+There will be absolutely no concern about backward compatibility until version 1.0.0 is reached, or until a more functional and stable state is reached, at the discretion of the project manager.